nimious/oculus/README.md

 The Windows version of the Oculus SDK currently only includes static libraries for use in Visual Studio.
 You need to acquire DLLs for libovr before you can compile io-oculus.

-The easiest way is to download [JSPenguin's precompiled DLLs](https://jspenguin.org/software/ovrsdk/) and rename the files to libovr.dll, libovrd.dll, libovr64.dll or libovr64d.dll depending on which configurations you wish to build for (32- or 64-bit, debug or release).
+The easiest way is to download [JSPenguin's precompiled DLLs] (https://jspenguin.org/software/ovrsdk/) and rename the files to libovr.dll, libovrd.dll, libovr64.dll or libovr64d.dll depending on which configurations you wish to build for (32- or 64-bit, debug or release).

-Another option is to clone [jherico's modified Oculus SDK] (https://github.com/jherico/OculusSDK) on GitHub and build the DLLs yourself.
+You can also clone [jherico's modified Oculus SDK] (https://github.com/jherico/OculusSDK) from GitHub and build the DLLs yourself.

 ## Dependencies